 The purpose of the 2022 Tesuque Community Plan is to update and replace the 2013 community plan and to ensure consistency with the Santa Fe County Sustainable Growth Management Plan (SGMP).
 Community plans articulate the community's vision and goals for the future, identify and document past and recent history, describe current conditions and major trends and provide recommendations and actions for achieving the community's vision and goals.
 The 2022 Tesuque Community Plan will also provide a foundation for amendments to the Tesuque Community District Overlay in the Sustainable Land Development Code (SLDC).
 The plan articulates the future direction for the community and expresses preference for design standards and uses, locations and intensity of development in order to protect scenic features and environmentally sensitive areas and accommodate the anticipated natural growth of the community.
-When adopted, it will amend the Santa Fe County Sustainable Growth Management Plan for the Tesuque Community plan area.

 The 2022 Tesuque Community Plan was authorized by the Board of County Commissioners (BCC) via Resolution 2019-47.
-After adoption by the BCC, the 2022 Tesuque Community Plan will replace the

-2013 Tesuque Community Plan within the SGMP.
+After adoption by the BCC, the 2022 Tesuque Community Plan will replace the 2013 Tesuque Community Plan within the SGMP.
 The County and community members identified several areas of inconsistency between the 2013 Tesuque Community Plan, the SGMP, and the Tesuque Community District Overlay in the Sustainable Land Development Code (SLDC).
 Through a review of the documents, staff identified the following areas that needed to be addressed:

 - a.
 Change the land use categories in the Plan to be consistent with the land use categories in the SGMP. - b.
 Remove any regulatory language and references to regulations within the plan document. - c.
 Remove and replace references to ordinances which are no longer in effect. - d.
 Align with the original language of the 2013 plan and modify the fence and wall section of the Tesuque Plan to address residents' privacy and road user safety. - e.
 Ensure consistency and implementation of the 2022 Tesuque Community Plan through amendments to the Tesuque Community District Overlay in the SLDC to include the following: - 1.
-Building height and dimension standards. - 2.
-Use Matrix amendments to ensure uses intended only for the Tesuque Rural Commercial Overlays are not allowed in base zoning districts. - 3.
+Building height and dimension standards. - Use Matrix amendments to ensure uses intended only for the Tesuque Rural Commercial Overlays are not allowed in base zoning districts. - 3.
 Ensure consistency regarding school uses.